Next Moves with AI

 Daniel Buritica

-That’s why they’re the —because they
+That’s why they’re the world’s leading streaming service today—because they scaled only what worked.

 Chapter 5